 Now the first two steps are really preconditions, and while they are necessary for the entire operation’s success, if the operation was cancelled after step 1 or step 2, there would be no harm done, and nothing changed.
 But once the money comes out of your account after step 3, you absolutely want step 4 to complete, otherwise you are $1200 out of pocket and you still owe the rent!
 So steps 3 and 4 must either both happen successfully, or not at all.
 If the network goes down between steps 3 and 4 such that the deposit cannot complete, you want to undo the withdrawal and try again later.
 Steps 3 and 4 must be performed atomically.

 While this example traditionally applies to database operations (and is thus resolved on-disk), the same concept applies to in-memory operations that must be atomic.
 A mutex (for “mutual exclusion”) or critical section can be used to serialise access to resources within a region of code that must run as an atomic operation.
 We would lock the mutex before the transaction, and unlock it afterwards.

 A race condition is a general term for a class of problems, whereby the result of an operation is at the mercy of the timing of concurrent events (typically unknown or effectively random).
 This is bad because your program becomes non-deterministic – it may not always produce the correct result!
 They represent one of the most subtle and difficult to debug problems in software development, which is one of the main reasons why multi-threaded programming is considered difficult.

 Example: A Counter

 Even a simple increment operation, which is only a single operation in C++, may actually be the source of a race condition.
-Consider:
+Consider the seemingly innocent:

 which actually translates (on the x86 architecture) to something like: